For Cryptographers

 What leaks: the HLL sketch

-Fix public parameters: an odd bucket count $B$ and a maximum rank $m \ge 2$.
+Fix public parameters: an odd bucket count $B$ and a rank parameter $m \ge 3$.
 Each client holds a persistent per-class sketch

-with $b$ uniform and $k$ geometric, $\Pr[k = j] = 2^{-(j+1)}$ for $j < m$.
+with $b$ uniform and $k$ geometric, $\Pr[k = j] = 2^{-(j+1)}$ for $j < m-1$ and $\Pr[k = m-1] = 2^{-(m-1)}$ (the top level absorbs the tail).
 The server takes the per-bucket maximum of $k$ over any subset of requests and applies a standard HLL estimator to recover the number of distinct clients in that subset.
-Everything the server is supposed to learn about a client is contained in $(b, k)$; the privacy argument — on-average anonymity within an equal-sketch class, and statistical independence across classes via sharding — is made entirely at this level in Anonymously Counting Users.
+Everything the server is supposed to learn about a client is contained in $(b, k)$; the privacy argument — on-average anonymity within an equal-sketch class, and cryptographic independence across classes via sharding — is made entirely at this level in Anonymously Counting Users.
 The remainder of this page is about encoding $(b, k)$ into an RSA group so that a client can neither read nor forge it, without changing what it leaks.

 The ring and its coordinates